Alex-Ikanow/kibana/JSAPI.md

 #Kibana JS API
 -

 Built by Ikanow to expose some internal kibana functionality via a simple JavaScript API.
 Currently only tested using Kibana 3.
-Some simle tests for this application exist as a FlashBuilder application.
+Some simple tests for this application exist as a FlashBuilder application.
 The test application opens Kibana within an IFrame and tests the exposed functionality.
 For more information and source code [Check out the BitBucket git repository](https://bitbucket.org/mike_grill/com.ikanow.infinite.kibana.tests/src).

 **Function Summary**